kanyun-inc/YTKNetwork/README.md

 But YTKNetwork is not suitable if your project is very simple.
 You can use AFNetworking directly in controller.

+## CocoaPods
+You use YTKNetwork by add the following to your Podfile

+    pod 'YTKNetwork'

 ## Demo

 coming soon